| GENERAL INFO (Jump to Diary)

 It turns out I was upgraded by Jah B, and instead of US$20 I have to pay US$50 a

 night.
 On the other hand, the three great meals only coasted me US40.
 The

 mist clears up, and I head down the mountains.
 The car growls a lot: The ABS

 is active on long stretches of the steep decent.
 I have found a route on Google Maps

 that my GPS do not know: It lack an essential little connecting road, and

-suggests a 50 kilometre detour.
+it suggests a 50 kilometre detour.
+That is a lot in these mountains!
 I hope for the best, and the road is

 The road is fare from smooth, and in two places, I have

 to cross a river within it.
 In the lower parts of the mountains, bromeliads and